Ronchi Test Calculator: match, null, tape band and grid tests

 Note that by convention, the band is colored on the mirror's face when the light ray passes through the grating.
 As a user I want to see the Ronchi Tape marks on the colored bands, which is logically inverted.

 This test reminds of the Poor Man's Caustic test.
 Note that marking the edge of the mirror with the tape band improves Matching Ronchi results.
-Ronchigrams suffer from multiple edges (which, interestingly, can be used to deduce the lines per inch of the grating).
+Ronchigrams suffer from multiple edges (which, interestingly, can be used to deduce the bars per inch of the grating).

 The grid test